raspberrypilearning/smart-assistant/en/step_5.md

 --- task ---

-+ Right click on the `if` block and select 'Duplicate' to add a copy of this block of code underneath the first `if`.
-Change the second copy so that it recognises the text for turning the fan **off**, and broadcasts **fan off**.
++ Right click on the `if` block and select 'Duplicate' to add a copy of the whole block of code, and put it directly underneath the first `if`.

++ Change the second copy so that it recognises the text for turning the fan **off**, and broadcasts **fan off**.

 ![New scratch code including new machine learning blocks](images/turn-fan-off.png)
 --- /task ---

 --- task ---
 + Click the **green flag** and type in a command to turn the fan on or off.
 Check that it has the result you expected.

-Make sure you test that the assistant performs the correct action **even for commands that you didn’t include as examples.**
++ Make sure you test that the assistant performs the correct action **even for commands that you didn’t include as examples.**

 --- /task ---